phantomx999/Program-Design/HW/HW00/README.md

 What we'll do is add a second remote target to your local repository.
 This means that you can pull from two different repositories into your local repo (note: you can only push to your own remote repo; we'll prevent you from pushing to the shared-upstream).

 From your own repository's directory, apply the following commands.
+Again, replace <student-umnid> with your UMN id and <clone-ref> with the repository reference we copied earlier.

+    % cd csci3081-<student-umnid>
     % git remote add upstream git@github.umn.edu:umn-csci-3081-F18/csci3081-shared-upstream.git
     % git remote -v

-**_What just happened?_** You added a remote target to your local repository.
+**_What just happened?_** After entering your local repository, you added a remote target to the local repository.
 This will allow you to pull _support-code_ from the shared-upstream repository.
 Then, to verify it worked, you listed the remote targets that are currently available.
 You should see two sets of two: a fetch and push for origin (your repo) and a fetch and push for the shared-upstream repo.

 Now, let's add the _support-code_ branch to our local repository before getting what we need from shared-upstream.